 3) Bundles of functions could be identified in terms of Application Class identifiers, which could be added as App-ID meta information.

-4) Possible role of the App-ID Registry to support subscription management on the IN-CSE (i.e. creation of service profiles indicating functions permitted by a service subscription.
+4) Possible role of the App-ID Registry Function to support subscription management on the IN-CSE (i.e. creation of service profiles indicating functions permitted by a service subscription.

 5) Possible role of the MEF in communication procedures between AEs and the App-ID Registry.